 In the strongest words possible Paul twice says let false teachers be accursed.
 These men who “troubled” the Galatian church were not pagans or idol worshipers outside the assembly, but teaches who had entered into and have been received by the congregation.
 The word "accursed" means “anathema” or dedicated or given over to be destroyed.
 The same word "anathema" was used in pagan temples of the virgin who was to be sacrificed to the idol.
 She was consider “anathema” or dedicated to be destroyed.
 He says these false teachers preach a "another gospel, which is not another."
 This statement should clarify the matter for all that mix and pollute teach lies that is not "the" Gospel.
 In verse 10, Paul boldly proclaims in the face of obvious criticism that he will not compromise God’s word to please men, but rather message is clear, he will preach the truth and please God.

 Here lies the heart of the matter.
-Those who criticize and preach ecumenicalism do so using worldly wisdom.
+To not practice Biblical separation is to accept ecumenicalism.
+Those who criticize those who seek to live separated lives; who preach ecumenicalism do so using worldly wisdom.
 They think it is loving and caring to overlook doctrinal error and sin and to not embarrass those who practice these things.
 They take great pride from their supposed superior position saying they preach love instead of hate.
 It is well said we are to love the sinner and hate his sin.
-But is it really an act of love to put the stamp of approval on doctrinal error and sin which will destroy the one who practicing it?
+But is it really an act of love to put the stamp of approval on doctrinal error and sin, by ignoring it, thus letting it destroy the one who is practicing it?